satvinder0206/Pichu/README.md

     ```
 2. Create Virtual Environment in python using .venv

-2. Install the necessary packages (if any) using:
+2. Install the necessary packages using:
     ```bash
     pip install -r requirements.txt
     ```